Albert Nađ: International career

 Nađ made his international debut for FR Yugoslavia in a 0–2 loss to Brazil on 23 December 1994.
 He scored his first national team goal in his second game, a 3–1 win over Hong Kong on 31 January 1995.
 After missing out on the 1998 FIFA World Cup, Nađ was named by Vujadin Boškov in the country's final UEFA Euro 2000 squad.
 He made two appearances in the group stage of the tournament, as they were eventually eliminated in the quarter-finals.

 Almost four years later, Nađ made a comeback to the national team, playing the full 90 minutes in a 1–1 friendly draw against Northern Ireland on 28 April 2004.
 He was also selected by Ilija Petković to represent Serbia and Montenegro at the 2006 FIFA World Cup.
 Subsequently, Nađ made two appearances in Group C, including his last game for the national team on 21 June 2006.
 He came off the bench early into the match and received two yellow cards by the end of the first half of an eventual 2–3 loss to Ivory Coast.

 Post-playing career

 In December 2009, Nađ was named as the sports coordinator at his parent club Partizan.
 He was also responsible for the club's transfer windows between 2010 and 2012.
 In May 2013, Nađ was officially appointed as sporting director of Partizan.
 He left the position at the end of his contract in May 2014.

 In early 2017, Nađ became sporting director of Serbian League Belgrade side Rakovica while simultaneously taking over the managerial role at the club.

 In August 2019, Nađ returned to Partizan and joined Savo Milošević's staff as an assistant.
 He performed the role for less than three months, before replacing Žarko Lazetić as manager of their affiliated club Teleoptik.

+In August 2022, he once again became the assistant coach of FK Partizan as Gordan Petrić became head coach.
+He remained in this position until 29 April 2024 when, with five matches left before the end of the 2023–24 season, he was appointed as head coach of Partizan, replacing the outgoing Igor Duljaj.
+He was sacked on 7 June 2024.